Craig S. King

 - Craig is continuously advocating on behalf of clients before executive agencies and Congress regarding Government contracting, grants, and other matters.
 He has testified before Congressional Committees on a number of occasions – and is very experienced in preparing clients to testify before Congressional committees.

-Craig has taught courses on ethics, compliance, government contracts, grants, rights in intellectual property, and antitrust to many thousands of contractor employees.
+Craig has taught courses on ethics, compliance, government contracts, grants, and rights in intellectual property to many thousands of contractor employees.

 He maintains high-level security clearances with multiple government agencies.